Rings of Power Struggle

 USC Dornsife’s Patrick James bases his new book, The International Relations of Middle-earth, on a course he teaches illustrating the power shifts among nations using J.R.R.
 Tolkien’s The Lord of the Rings as inspiration.By Andrew Good

 Everyone knows a Hobbit’s traditional forum is in English class.

 But for Patrick James, the world of J.R.R.
 Tolkien is more than escapist fantasy.
 The Dean’s Professor of International Relations in USC Dornsife has co-authored The International Relations of Middle-earth: Learning From The Lord of the Rings (University of Michigan), a new textbook that analyzes the causes of war through the characters and factions in Tolkien’s beloved novel.
-Co-authored by Abigail Ruane of The City University of New York, the textbook is based largely on a 101-level course James designed and started teaching at USC in 2007.
+Co-authored by USC Dornsife alumna Abigail Ruane, who earned her Ph.D. in international relations in 2010, the textbook is based largely on a 101-level course James and Ruane designed and started teaching at USC in 2007.

 James’ creative course has proven popular with students, and he has earned national recognition for his teaching in the past.
 He was recently named a dean's professor, the first under the leadership of USC Dornsife Dean Steve Kay.
 He was also recently honored with USC Dornsife’s highest honor, the Albert S. Raubenheimer Award, given for outstanding contributions in research, teaching and service.